1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsLocal Agriculture and Seafood Act (LASA) Grants Program is sponsored by Rhode Island Department of Environmental Management (RIDEM).
-Supports the growth, development, and marketing of local food and seafood in Rhode Island.
+Provides grants to strengthen Rhode Island's local food system, supporting the growth, development, and marketing of local food and seafood.

 Get alerted about grants like this